Vasil Kanchov

-Biography
+Early life and education

 Vasil Kanchov was born in Vratsa.
-Upon graduating from High school in Lom, Bulgaria, and later he entered the University of Harkov, then in the Russian empire.
+Upon graduating from High school in Lom, Bulgaria, and later he entered the University of Harkov, then in the Russian Empire.
 During the Serbo-Bulgarian War 1885 he suspended his education and took part in the war.
 Later, he went on to pursue studies at universities in Munich and Stuttgart, but in 1888 he interrupted his education again due to an illness.

+Career

 In the following years Kanchov was a Bulgarian teacher in Macedonia.
 He was a teacher in the Bulgarian Men's High School of Thessaloniki (1888–1891), a director of Bulgarian schools in Serres district (1891–1892), a headmaster of Bulgarian Men's High School of Thessaloniki (1892–1893), а chief school inspector of the Bulgarian schools in Macedonia (1894–1897).

 After 1898 Kanchov returned to Bulgaria and went into politics.
-In the beginning of 1902 he became an educational minister of Bulgaria, but was killed in his office by a psychopath.
+In the beginning of 1902 he became an educational minister of Bulgaria.
 He travelled extensively after 1888, visiting and researching all over Macedonia.

+Anatolia travel

+Vasil Kanchov, who went to Istanbul with the financial support of a Bulgarian magazine at the beginning of 1899, was planning to research and observe the European side of the Marmara, but without giving a full reason, he postponed his visit to the aforementioned region and decided to wander around the Bulgarian settlements on the Anatolian side of the sea Manyas Lake.

+He wrote down almost every moment of his 9-day trip.
+He first went from Istanbul to Mudanya, then to Bursa, then to Karacabey, Bandırma and finally to Gönen, interviewed Bulgarian families, examined the structures of the villages, researched places of worship.
+The things they wrote had the characteristics of what we can call the "travel book".

+Death

+Vasil Kanchov was killed in his office by a psychopath.

+In popular culture

-About him one of the founders of IMRO - Ivan Hadzhinikolov, said that Kanchov once had claimed that he came as a teacher in Thessaloniki to Bulgarianize Macedonia.
+About him one of the founders of IMRO – Ivan Hadzhinikolov, said that Kanchov once had claimed that he came as a teacher in Thessaloniki to Bulgarianize Macedonia.
 Hadzhinikolov replied that he was overestimating himself, as Macedonia had long been Bulgarian and that Macedonian Bulgarians had been working for this for a long time.